Motorway Services Online

 See also: M25 Planning Applications

 Even in the 1970s, the M25's service areas faced deep planning difficulties.
-After Iver wasn't built, there was a large gap for the private sector to fill.
+After Iver wasn't built, there was a large gap left for the private sector to fill.
+Planners had suggested the M25 would need four as an absolute minimum, with eight service areas being the target they had been working on.

-This Warren Farm land was the subject of a service area planned between 1996 and 1999, by Total.
+The Warren Farm land was the subject of a service area planned between 1996 and 1999, by Total.
 This would have had facilities on both sides of the road.
-The plan was rejected at the 1999 public inquiry and Cobham was eventually built instead, but that is at full capacity.
+That plan was rejected at the 1999 public inquiry and Cobham was eventually built instead; but Cobham is already at full capacity.

 The plan for Warren Farm stood against other motorway service areas planned for this part of the M25, namely Moto's Kings Langley and Welcome Break's Colne Valley.
 Technically, there is no reason why all three couldn't be built, but it would be very unlikely that this could be justified.
-In the event, Kings Langley and the original Warren Farm plan have both been refused.
+In the event, Kings Langley was refused, followed by both of Extra's proposals.

 Visitor Feedback